devblackops/presentations/RTPSUG_Infrastructure_Testing/PITCHME.md

 ### To put it another way...

 @quote[CI/CD pipelines allow you to go 200mph.
 Tests are your seat belts, airbags, anti-lock brakes, traction control, collision avoidance, and autonomous driving systems so you can go 200mph without killing yourself or others.](Me)

-> @fa[quote-left]CI/CD pipelines allow you to go 200mph.
-Tests are your seat belts, airbags, anti-lock brakes, traction control, collision avoidance, and autonomous driving systems so you can go 200mph without killing yourself or others.<br>
-- Me

 ---?color=#222222